bonitasoft/bonita-doc/md/bonita-docker-installation.md

 ```
 docker run --rm --name=bonita -h bonita -ti quay.io/bonitasoft/bonita-subscription:${varVersion}.0 /bin/bash ./generateRequestKey.sh
 ```
 Answer the questions related to the license you want.
-This will print out the request key.
+This will print out the request key and exit automatically from the running container.

-Retrieve the licence from the customer portal and place into one folder that will be mounted as volume of the docker image:
+Retrieve the licence from the customer portal and place into one folder that will be mounted as a volume of the docker container.
+In this example, we will use `~/bonita-lic/.`.

 ```
 cp ~/Downloads/BonitaSubscription-7.7-Cloud_Techuser-bonita-20170124-20170331.lic ~/bonita-lic/.